dogemos-josh/Marketing-for-Founders/README.md

 - [Danny Postma's SEO Blueprint](https://www.dannypostma.com/seo-course) - the SEO course for makers

-**PS.** If you're new to SEO and don't know where/how to start check out [LearningSEO](https://learningseo.io/) and [The Complete Guide to Programmatic SEO](https://www.withdaydream.com/access/pseo#chapter-one-the-rise-of-programmatic-seo).
+**PS.** If you're new to SEO and don't know where/how to start check out [LearningSEO](https://learningseo.io/) and [The Complete Guide to Programmatic SEO](https://www.withdaydream.com/access/pseo#chapter-one-the-rise-of-programmatic-seo).<br/>
+**PPS.** If you're building iOS apps also check these two ASO guides: [Create an App Store listing that ranks](https://refined.so/blog/app-store-listing-prompt) and [Rank higher on App Store](https://refined.so/blog/app-store-keywords-guide)

 <br/><br/><br/>